-Travelers to Orange County are likely primarily concerned by how this will impact shopping, restaurants, museums, beaches, theme parks, and of course, eating at In-N-Out Burger.
+Travelers to Los Angeles and Orange County are likely primarily concerned by how this will impact shopping, restaurants, museums, beaches, theme parks, and of course, eating at In-N-Out Burger.
 (Regardless of whether the dining rooms are open, highly recommend eating outdoors at In-N-Out Burger.
 The rustling palms and crisp California air pair perfectly with a Double Double!)

 Even before this update for Orange County, many aspects of California were able to reopen.
 As discussed in our Ultimate Laguna Beach Planning Guide, things are mostly back to normal there from a visitor perspective.
 Beaches are now open for all uses with face mask recommendations and physical distancing required.

 Orange County health officials have cautioned against being overly optimistic that this will happen without continued diligence, adherence to health safety recommendations, mitigation measures by Californians.
-Unfortunately, case numbers may trend upward once again.

 If you’re planning a California vacation, check out our California category of posts for other things to do and our Daily Itineraries for Southern California & Los Angeles.
 If you enjoyed this post, help spread the word by sharing it via social media.
 Thanks for reading!